 Several African nations like Cameroon, Congo, Uganda, Tanzania, Guinea, Togo, Benin, Mali, and Mauritania have faced social media restrictions and Internet shutdowns during elections in the past.

-Earlier this month, Zambian President Edgar Lungu allowed the deployment of the army and other forces in an effort to help the police in containing violence that has marred the run-up to the general elections.
+Earlier this month, Zambian President Edgar Lungu allowed the deployment of the army and other forces to help the police contain violence that has marred the run-up to the general elections.